 The Group’s mission is “To create a world-leading insurance and financial services group that consistently pursues sustainable growth and enhances corporate value”.
 Through this investment activity, we will aim to create positive and measurable impacts on the environment/society while earning financial returns.
 In addition, we will contribute to attainment of SDGs and creation of a sustainable society by accumulating findings through evaluation/management of impacts on the environment/society while earning financial returns.

-Started the Group Joint Impact Investments
+Group Joint Impact Investments

 ESG Investment/Loan Promotion Structure